* Peugeot-Opel tie-up talks halted -sources

-Peugeot had also flagged plans to build cars with GM in India and seek a partner to develop rechargeable hybrids, but GM said it was interested in neither project.
+Peugeot had also flagged plans to build cars with GM in India and seek a partner to develop rechargeable hybrids, but GM said it had no interest in either project.

 Setbacks aside, the depth of Europe’s slump is making the alliance and its promise of eventual gains seem irrelevant, according to Credit Suisse’s Hauser.

-"It's become obvious that the plan announced in February is just inadequate," he said.
-"For it to make sense there would have to be a plan B." ($1 = 0.7867 euros) (Additional reporting by Soyoung Kim and Ben Klayman; Editing by Will Waterman and Peter Graff)
+“It’s become obvious that the plan announced in February is just inadequate,” he said.
+“For it to make sense there would have to be a plan B.” ($1 = 0.7867 euros) (Additional reporting by Soyoung Kim and Ben Klayman; Editing by Will Waterman)